khanhnphan15/music-box/README.md

 Planned future enhancements:
 * Re-style the app
 * Need to setup functionality to delete playlist
-* Need to setup functionality to add an image when create a new song
+* Need to setup functionality to add an image when create a new song, upload all the image to s3 AWS